 Final Thought

 The AP Government exam rewards conceptual understanding over rote memorization.
-Plus, by treating each section as a story—founded on Enlightenment ideas, shaped by compromises, and tested by the Constitution—you’ll handle the questions with confidence.
-Remember: the best strategy is to know why each answer is correct, not just what it is Worth keeping that in mind..
+By treating each section as a story—founded on Enlightenment ideas, shaped by compromises, and tested by the Constitution—you’ll manage the questions with confidence.
+Remember: the best strategy is to know why each answer is correct, not just what it is The details matter here..

 Good luck—you’ve got this!